cyrillglockner/bonsaiai.github.io/source/includes/_sim-scale-guide.html.md

 | Bonsai BRAIN              | <bonsai_brain_name>   |                     |
 | Bonsai URL                | <bonsai_url>          | https://api.bons.ai |
 ```
+Copy this table to a file and capture names and other information that you’ve
+ picked during the process.
+You will need to use these at later steps.

 # Bonsai example

 Step-by-step instructions for training a Bonsai BRAIN using a docker